babak-soleimani/starbucks_offers/README.md

 Please find the main results in this [Medium post](https://babaksoleimani.medium.com/youve-got-an-offer-modeling-the-response-to-starbucks-offers-e6a1b6e18b89/).

+The code and data used in this project can be found in [GitHub](https://github.com/babak-soleimani/starbucks_offers).

 # Installation
 This code runs with Python version 3.
 Libraries needed for running the code are:
 1. scikit Learn